realkemon/home/pages/dingenskirchen.md

 Changelog
 ============

 **NOTE:** Public release versions are only betas 1, 2, 7 and 9.
 All other iterations were semi-private test versions for which a massive thank you needs to be directed to the UJE clan and Niek and Shargo especially for such comprehensive feedback that it cannot be listed in detail.
-Betas 2 and 7 were complete reworks of the previous public release that it is impossible to provide proper changelogs.
+Betas 2 and 7 were complete reworks of the previous public release, which makes it impossible to provide proper changelogs.
 This changed with the release of beta 7 as the map finally entered a stage where large scale reworks were no longer necessary and proper changelogs can be provided.

 ### beta 10 (pending)